- Home

 Very often, activities that are focused on one intense – and potentially frightening – experience seem to make even small moments last longer.

-7. Protect your time by saying no more often
+7. Protect your time by saying 'no'

 Another way to create more space and time in your life is by saying ‘no’ more often.
 Learning to do this can be difficult at first and may take some practice, but the results are often worth it.